Skip to content

 Santorini

 Ammoudi is where the cruise ships dock, so it can get very crowded.
-However, in the evening, you can enjoy the sunset in the small harbor with delicious food in a casual, relaxed atmosphere.
+However, in the evening, you can enjoy the sunset in the small harbour with delicious food in a casual, relaxed atmosphere.

 Imerovigli